 Phishing Tactic 6 – Whale Phishing

 Whale Phishing is a specific attack against an individual with wealth or access to valuable assets or information.
 High-value targets used to be called the big fish so in this case, the big fish is a whale.
 Whale phishing may use some of the same tactics used for spear phishing but messages are even more targeted to the individual.
+However, with Email monitoring, these phishing techniques can be avoided.

 Awareness of such attacks is increasing, but the mere fact that the average user still receives so much spam means that it must be paying off for someone.
 Don’t be the one who gets burned.
 Educate your employees on the risks.